edinburghlivinglab/dds/pages/project_success.md

 * [LO1: Interventions]({{ site.baseurl }}/learning_outcomes#interventions)

-###### Effectively communicate about design and data
+###### Effectively communicate your problem and design idea

-1. Be able to expla your problem and design intervention in a way that a general (non-DDS) audience would be able to understand, and convince the audience that the design may be able to answer the team's particular question or solve the problem.
+1. Be able to explain your problem and design intervention in a way that a general (non-DDS) audience would be able to understand, and convince the audience that the design may be able to answer the team's particular question or solve the problem.

-2. Be able show that you have used two types of required data in the project, and have analysed and presented them in an appropriate and relevant way that supports your design idea.
+2. Be able to show that you have used two types of required data in the project, and have analysed and presented them in an appropriate and relevant way that supports your design idea.

 3. Show an attempt to connect the group's problem choice and final design back to wider food and